apostrophecms/sanitize-html/README.md

 By default the parseStyleAttributes option is true.

+When you disable the parsing of the style attribute, the `allowedStyles` option is automatically ignored, and all styles will be allowed.

 Note that by default this library also strips style tags when you run this package in the browser.
 Because of a postcss dependency. https://github.com/apostrophecms/sanitize-html/issues/547

 So we recommend to use this package on the server in a node environment.
 And if you really need to run it on the client in the browser, to disable parseStyleAttributes.